o-jasper/merkletree/lua/merkle/readme.md

 `make test` runs the tests.
 Sha2 has example tests, and tests comparing it with the commands `sha224sum` and `sha256sum`.

-Merkle trees is merely tested by making the tree and proofs, and checking the produced proofs work out, and incorrect proofs *do not* work.
+Merkle trees are merely tested by making the tree and true/false proofs, and checking for no false negatives/positives.

 It is important to know what is actually tested.
 These tests run on random data and examples.
+It might be good to look for edge cases.

 ## TODO
 * `sha2.lua` needs `bit32`, which appears not available on `luajit`.

 * When luajit, compare that too.

+* Empty Merkle trees could be a PITA.
+How to deal?

+* The Merkle statements are derived from the merkle tree, thus it can be tested whether that infacts works properly.

+* Statement empty subtables are not noted.